Harry Osborn: Fictional character biography

 Harry is the only son of Norman Osborn and Emily Lyman.
-The circumstances of Harry's birth weakens Emily, and she dies after a long illness.
+The circumstances of Harry's birth weaken Emily, and she dies after a long illness.
 Heartbroken, Norman becomes a cold and unloving father; Norman either contemptuously dismisses Harry or lashes out at him in fury.
 As a result, Harry spends much of his life trying desperately to earn his father's approval.
-Unbeknownst to him, however, Norman had traded his son's soul to the demon Mephisto in exchange for wealth and power, and Harry would be cursed for the rest of his life while Norman forgot the deal.
+Unbeknownst to him, Norman traded his son's soul to the demon Mephisto in exchange for wealth and power, and Harry would be cursed for the rest of his life while Norman forgot the deal.

 Upon graduating from high school, Harry enrolls in Empire State University.
 Among the wealthiest students in the school, Harry soon becomes one of the most popular as well, despite his aloof manner.
-He has a clique of rich, popular students around him; one of these is the lovely Gwen Stacy.
-Gwen is intrigued by a new student: bookish, studious and painfully-shy Peter Parker.
-Harry takes a dislike to Parker; he resents the attention Gwen pays to Peter, and he assumes that Peter's standoffishness is snobbery.
+He has a clique of rich, popular students around him; one of these is Gwen Stacy.
+Gwen is intrigued by a new student: Peter Parker.
+Harry takes a dislike to Peter as Peter’s “cold shoulder” towards everyone reminds him of his own father’s behavior.
+He resents the attention Gwen pays to Peter, and he assumes that Peter's standoffishness is snobbery.
 After confronting Parker, Harry realizes that Peter is merely shy and is also worried about his ailing aunt May Parker.
-Despite this rocky start, Harry and Peter became friends, eventually sharing an apartment.
+Despite this rocky start, Harry and Peter became best friends, eventually sharing an apartment.

-Harry does not realize that his best friend is the superhero Spider-Man, nor that his father became the supervillain Green Goblin in an accident while attempting to create a super-serum.
-Moreover, before he became friends with Harry, Spider-Man was unmasked and captured by Green Goblin.
-During the subsequent battle, an electric shock removed all memory of being Green Goblin from Norman's mind.
+Harry does not realize that his best friend is the superhero Spider-Man, nor that his father is the supervillain Green Goblin in an accident while attempting to create a super-serum.
+Moreover, before he became friends with Harry, Spider-Man was unmasked and captured by the Goblin.
+During the subsequent battle, an electric shock removed all memory of being the Goblin from Norman's mind.
 Spider-Man then hid all evidence of Norman's double identity, to keep Harry from being hurt by the revelation.

-However, Norman's Green Goblin persona resurfaces from time to time.
+However, Norman's Goblin persona resurfaces from time to time.
 These are difficult times for Harry, as his father's periodic episodes are unexplainable.
 He had experimented with drugs in his teens; but he escalates his usage, as well as trying ever-harder substances.
 This affects his mental stability and his relationships with his friends.
-Spider-Man uses this to his advantage during one battle with Green Goblin; he is able to stop the fight by showing Norman his son's emaciated condition, brought on by an accidental drug overdose.
+Spider-Man uses this to his advantage during one battle with the Goblin; he is able to stop the fight by showing Norman his son's emaciated condition, brought on by an accidental drug overdose.
 The sight shocks Norman so much that it brings him back to sanity.